 Evaluation Panelist: An Evaluation Panelist is any individual associated with the review of an application.
-This includes any primary, secondary, and contingent third party Panelists engaged by ICANN to review new gTLD applications.
+This includes primary, secondary, and contingent third party Panelists identified through the Expressions of Interest (EOI) process.

 Immediate Family Member: Immediate Family Member is a spouse, spousal equivalent, or dependent (whether or not related) of an Evaluation Panelist.